latest update February 2025 - original post in June 2022

 Pisces part of Eridanus

-Acamar (theta Eridani) at ca. 28 degrees sid.
-Pisces
+Acamar (theta Eridani) - ca. 28 degrees sidereal Pisces

 This star was the "first end" of the river - Acamar shares the Arabic name root as being the river's end with the alpha star of Eridanus.